A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Why this works: It states the candidate’s background, expresses interest in the field, and highlights relevant soft skills that align with the role.

-For internships, use your objective to show your eagerness to learn and how your coursework or projects align with the role.
+For internships, use your objective to show your eagerness to learn and how your coursework, shadowing roles, or projects align with the role.

 “Business student with a focus in marketing analytics, seeking a summer internship at a data-driven agency to apply classroom knowledge of consumer behavior and data visualization tools like Tableau.”